ShubhamMMahajan/Coursera-Course-3-Project/codebook.md

 This codebook will explain the data that can be found in tidy_all_activities_by_subject.txt

 The Identifiers are:
-	Subject - The id of the subject
+	Subject - The id of the subject \n
-	Activity - The activity they performed during the test
+	Activity - The activity they performed during the test \n

 Measurements:
     tBodyAccMeanX